Students Build & Race Fuel Cell Cars at Virginia Tech Engineering Summer Camp

 As the doors to Goodwin Hall swung open, 60 rising seventh and eighth grade students stood in awe as a 14,000-pound Rolls Royce Trent 1000 jet engine hung from the atrium.
 For most of the students, this was their first time on Virginia Tech’s campus – some even traveling more than three hours by bus to be there – all to experience the 2023 Virginia Tech Center for the Enhancement of Engineering Diversity Imagination Summer Camp.

 SAE’s A World In Motion® (AWIM®) Fuel Cell Challenge was facilitated by Nicole Akers, Assistant Director of Research at the Virginia Tech College of Engineering, along with Jennifer Earley, Amanda Parsons, and two graduate students in biomedical engineering focusing on cancer research and head injuries.
-During the week long summer camp, AWIM was one of the many hands-on STEM experiences—giving students the chance to explore alternative power sources as they design and build toy cars.
+During the week long summer camp, AWIM was one of the many hands-on STEM experiences—giving students the chance to explore alternative power sources as they designed and built toy cars.

 Students were split up into four groups of 15 and encouraged to rotate throughout the week.
 The campers got to know each other and their abilities as they built their cars.
 Throughout the week, the students were incredibly energetic and curious about their designs.
 One student even found a way to lend a hand to a group that needed a little extra help.
 As he worked with them, he would explain some of the science behind what they were doing in a supportive, collaborative way.